smcasillas1/Capstone/README.md

 ## Purpose

 My intent with this project is to conduct an analysis on the types of crime that has occurred for an entire state.
-This project can be beneficial to anyone who would like to understand crimes in Ohio - current/future Ohio residents and/or government officials who want to understand how crime has trended from 2017-2022 in Ohio.
+This project can be beneficial to anyone who would like to understand crimes in Ohio such as current/future Ohio residents and/or government officials that are interested in crime activity trends from 2017-2022.
 The latter audience can also use this information to understand what types of laws, resources, and/or police training/staffing may be needed to deter/reduce the types of crimes that have occurred in different parts of the state.